 - 2 medium zucchini, halved and cut into 1/2-inch slices

-- 2 medium bell peppers, or use 8-10 of the small mini peppers
+- 2 medium bell peppers, cut into 2-inch pieces, or use 8-10 of the small mini peppers

 - 1 medium sweet yellow onion, halved and cut in small wedges